Eliminate Chronic Bad Breath With the HRCBB Program (Inexpensive but Extremely Effective)

 - tongue scraper is definitely recommended for scraping the top of the tongue all the way to the back.
 Brushing the tongue with a toothbrush is not enough.

 - hydrogen peroxide 3% topical solution USP, oral debriding agent available in any pharmacy or supermarket.

 - Dental floss.
 At the end of the day, before starting step one of the 5-step HRCBB, flossing is highly recommended as most effective for removing food particles between teeth.

 How much hydrogen peroxide you need is the same amount you would use with any mouthwash.
 On your first use of HP, you may find it to have a disagreeable taste.
 You can dilute the solution with 50% water and continue doing so until you get accustomed to its taste.
 Try and get used to the taste quickly so you can use 100% HP and take advantage of its full killing power on the bacteria.

-Swishing and gargling with hydrogen peroxide should take at least, at the very least, 30 seconds.
-One minute is better and longer is even better.
+Swishing and gargling with hydrogen peroxide should take at least, at the very least, 20 seconds.
+Thirty is even better but no more than 45 seconds.
+You don't want to overdo the HP gargling as it could also kill the good bacteria in the mouth.
 In the process of gargling one should tilt the head backward frequently to allow HP to reach the back of the tongue where most of the bacteria reside.